wso2/docs-choreo-dev/en/docs/deploy/deploy-a-containerized-choreo-component.md

 6. Click **Authorize with GitHub** to allow the REST API to access your GitHub account.

+    If you have not already authorized Choreo applications, click **Authorize Choreo Apps** when prompted.
     Once you perform the authorization, the **GitHub Account** field in the **Connect Repository** dialog box displays the GitHub account you authorized the REST API to access.

 8. Select the following values to connect the repository.